MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

     :::column-end:::
 :::row-end:::

-To provide rich experiences that allow end-users to work inside Teams, app developers use the following app capabilities.
+To provide rich experience that allows end-users to work inside Teams, app developers use the following app capabilities.

 * **Bots**: Bots are also referred to as a chatbot or conversational bot.
 It's an app that executes simple and repetitive tasks.
 A bot interaction can be a quick question and answer, or it can be a complex conversation that provides access to services or assistance.
 Users can have a conversation with a bot in a personal chat,  channel, or group chat.
 For more information, see [Bots in Microsoft Teams](/microsoftteams/platform/bots/what-are-bots).